 The final course in the program is determined by the student's employment situation and their preference.
 Students who are not working as licensing officers choose their final course about six months before they finish the last of the nine required courses.
 CCLO-3409 is completed fully online in an asynchronous format.
 CCLO-3410 includes practice education that allows learners to gain valuable knowledge in the field.
-The graded components of the practice education course are submitted online, while the location of the practice education component is negotiated between the learner, the JIBC, and Health Authority and significant travel may be required by the learner.
+The graded components of the practice education course are submitted online, while the location of the practice education component is negotiated between the learner, the JIBC, and Health Authority.
 CCLO-3411 is completed fully online with some mandatory facilitated synchronous class meetings between the students and instructor and other asynchronous activities such as discussion groups and assignments.